isomerpages/moe-bpghs/_about-bpghs/Our People/Our People.md

 description: ""
 third_nav_title: Our People
 ---
-To access a list of teachers in the School Management Committee and School Staff, click on the relevant tabs on the left-hand side of the page or **the maroon circle with three vertical white dots on the bottom right corner (mobile version).**
+To access a list of teachers in the School Management Committee and School Staff, click on the relevant tabs on the left-hand side of the page or the menu tab at the top of the page (mobile version).

 (check mobile version and phrase accordingly)